Benjamin Booker: 2017: Witness

 Booker's second album Witness was released on June 2, 2017.
 The album was announced with the premiere of its title track "Witness" (featuring Mavis Staples) alongside an essay written by Booker which detailed the experience that led him towards writing the album's title track.
 The song "Witness" was called "a piano-pounding hymn for Black Lives Matter" by The New York Times.
-The title track's references to police brutality and activism garnered Booker coverage in politically-leaning outlets including Mic, which noted the album's "urgent synthesis of blues, gospel and soul — forms with long histories of translating black pain into uplifting and enduring compositions … with a raw and unforgiving candor that's reminiscent of downtown New York punk."
+The title track's references to police brutality and activism garnered Booker coverage in politically leaning outlets including Mic, which noted the album's "urgent synthesis of blues, gospel and soul — forms with long histories of translating black pain into uplifting and enduring compositions ... with a raw and unforgiving candor that's reminiscent of downtown New York punk."
 The opening track "Right on You" was shared on April 19 by The Fader which called it "a staticky, high-tempo ballad that packs a punch".
 The third song to be released from the album, "Believe", was premiered by Time magazine on May 23.
 Since the album's release on June 2, 2017, WNYC has described Booker as "a punk & grit-infused songwriter whose ecstatic and soulful sounds channel vintage soul-rock, gospel, and blues."
 On June 19, "Witness" was shared by Pitchfork alongside a review saying Benjamin "makes retro music feel modern, reflecting on racism in America while drawing on blues, soul, and gospel."

 Following the tours to support Witness, Booker was relatively quiet for the remainder of the decade.
 In September 2020, he released the single "Black Disco" with proceeds going to the Southern Poverty Law Center.
+In 2023, he was featured on "Baby Steps" by Billy Woods and Kenny Segal, on their collabrative album Maps.
+On February 27, 2024, he appeared on Armand Hammer's We Buy Diabetic Test Strips on the track "Doves", a bonus track.